 - The not-for-profit businesses have financial advantages such as government grants, subsidy of wages, payroll tax exemptions, GST benefits and of course, the big one, income tax exemption.
 The result is capital surpluses for investment into new markets.

-- The not-for-profit sector have been able to cross subsidise across businesses, such as, hospitals, retirement villages, nursing homes, and tendered government work in transitional care, palliative care and the like.
+- The not-for-profit sector has been able to cross-subsidise across businesses, such as hospitals, retirement villages, nursing homes, and tendered government work in transitional care, palliative care and the like.
 Cross subsidies can be used to drive out competition in targeted markets.

-- The not-for-profit sector don't have to price services in order to provide shareholders with a return on investment, result, sub-economic pricing.
+- The not-for-profit sector doesn't have to price services in order to provide shareholders with a return on investment, result, sub-economic pricing.